Call of Duty: Black Ops: Declassified: Multiplayer

+Story

 On January 12, 1990, after the U.S. invasion of Panama, CIA analyst Ryan Jackson conducted a report on several operations carried out by operators Alex Mason and Frank Woods, handled by agent Jason Hudson.
 The report makes several mentions of the trio's involvement with several figures, such as Nikita Dragovich, President John F. Kennedy and Raul Menendez.

 On April 29, 1975, Woods was sent to Saigon, Vietnam to destroy several top secret CIA machines called Parable.
 The day after, he arrived at Tan Son Nhat International Airport to rescue a group of CIA operatives and evacuate them to safety.

 In 1976, Mason was assigned to Operation Active Measures, which had him going to Berlin, Germany to retrieve intel from a Stasi defector.
 However, the defector was killed before the exchange could be made.
 Mason tracked the killers to a KGB spy ring, led by Colonel Mikhail Belov.
 Mason managed to retrieve the intel and killed Belov in the process.

 In winter of 1977, Hudson learned of an attempt by the KGB to revive Project Nova, at the same place where he effectively shut it down: Mount Yamantau.
 A squad led by Woods was sent into the site, however only he managed to survive.
 Woods went into the facility and killed Schlussel, the protegè of former Nova 6 creator Friedrich Steiner.
 Intel recovered from the facility led Hudson and Woods to a KGB missile launch site, where they planned to add a Nova gas dispersal device to an intercontinental ballistic missile.
 Woods was able to stop the launch, but then learned that one of his squad mates was captured at Yamantau after their arrival.
 He went to save the squad mate against Hudson's orders, but was too late to save him.
 Woods then set charges around the facility and destroyed it.

 On July 19, 1979, Mason was sent to Managua, Nicaragua to escort an undercover operative, captured by Sandinistas and KGB forces, to safety.
-3 months later, he was sent to Afghanistan to rescue a high-value target who had intel on the Mujahideen.
+Three months later, he was sent to Afghanistan to rescue a high-value target who had intel on the Mujahideen.

 Jackson finished his report with information regarding the 1982 invasion on the Menendez Cartel, which ended with the death of Jose Luiz Menendez.
 Though successful, the mission set things up for Jose's son, Raul Menendez, to become the new leader of the Cartel.